 4. Make paperwork available on your website

-Cut down on the tedious tasks for patients when they arrive in your waiting room by giving them the option to view, print, and fill out intake forms before their visit.
-Patients can fill out the necessary paperwork when it’s convenient for them, and avoid completing it in a rush before an appointment.
+Cut down on the tedious tasks for patients when they arrive in your waiting room by giving them the option to view and fill out intake forms before their visit.
+More than 60 percent of patients prefer a digital method for filling out registration and other forms.
+This way, patients can fill out the necessary paperwork when it’s convenient for them and avoid completing it in a rush before an appointment.

 5. Instruct front office staff to be friendly and helpful

 Providing a great experience during a patient’s visit is essential to keep patients coming back.
-A warm, welcoming attitude from the front office staff helps set the tone from the moment they walk in the door.
+A warm, welcoming attitude from the front office staff helps set the tone from the moment your patients walk in the door.
+About 50 percent of patients say a welcoming staff is what they want most from their healthcare provider, besides quality care.
 Simple gestures like saying hello, smiling, and being friendly during the check-in process are often all it takes to start the visit off right.

 6. Ensure the waiting room is clean and comfortable